Financial Aid Facts

 Students must be must be in good academic standing, enrolled in 12 or more credits each semester, and continue to be an active participant in the Civic Engagement program in order to remain eligible for this scholarship.
 Fourth year students in their last semester may register for fewer credits, in which case the scholarship will be prorated to the number of enrolled credits.

-The Civic Engagement Scholarship application deadline is March 1.
-Students must have a completed application for admission on file and submit the following:
+Priority application deadline for Civic Engagement Scholarship is February 1st.
+Applications will not be considered after April 3rd.
+Students must have a completed Common Application on file and submit the following:

 - Civic Engagement Scholarship Application